mattdrapkin/mattdrapkin/README.md

 ## 🛠️ Technical Skills

-I'm proficient in several programming languages including Java, C, Python, JavaScript, Golang, C#, R, SQL.
-I also have experience with frameworks and tools like React, Flask, Express.js, jQuery, NumPy, Pandas, Svelte, Selenium, Apache Spark, and Tidymodels.
+I'm proficient in several programming languages including Java, Python, JavaScript and R, and I have experience working in C, Go, C#.
+I also have experience with frameworks and tools like React, Next.js, Flask, Express.js, FastAPI, jQuery, NumPy, Pandas, Svelte, Selenium, Apache Spark, and Tidymodels.

 ## 🌟 Interests

-Beyond my professional interests, I love playing basketball and currently serve as the captain of the Men’s Club Basketball team.
-I'm also involved in various student organizations such as Business Brilliance, Chabad Student Board, Entrepreneurship Club, The Daily Princetonian Newspaper, Hack4Impact, and Tiger Inn.
+Beyond my professional interests, I love playing basketball and currently serve as the captain of Princeton's Club Basketball team.
+I'm also involved in different student organizations such as Entrepreneurship Club, the Chabad Student Board, The Daily Princetonian Newspaper, Hack4Impact, and Tiger Inn.